 Sword Art Online is set in the year 2022, and Virtual Reality Massive Multiplayer Online Role-Playing has become commonplace.
 Sword Art Online, a highly anticipated game, is released on November 6, 2022.
 The game is used with NerveGear, a Virtual Reality helmet that stimulates a user’s five senses through their brain for them to experience and control their in-game characters with their mind.

 At the beginning of the series, we meet Kirito.
 He was one of the 1,000 beta testers for the game, so he’s rather familiar with it.
 Kirito meets up with Klein, a friendly newcomer to the game, and teaches Klein the basics of the game.
-A friendship forms between the two of them.
+Through this, they form a friendship.

 When Kirito returns to the real world, he learns that 300 Sword Art Online players, including Asuna, have not awakened yet.
-While visiting Asuna in the hospital, he meets Nobuyuki Sugo, a young man who works for Asuna’s father’s company who has an obsession with Asuna.
-The second half of the series also introduces Suguha Kirigaya, Kirito’s “younger sister” who is actually his cousin and has feelings for him.
+While visiting Asuna in the hospital, he meets Nobuyuki Sugo, a young man who works for Asuna’s father’s company who is obsessed with Asuna.
+The second half of the series also introduces Suguha Kirigaya, Kirito’s “younger sister” who is his cousin and has feelings for him.